RITGameDev/RGDCArcadeFrontend/README.md

 Type the following commands to install Pygame:
 `pip install pygame --user`

-Type the following commands to install pipwin32:
+Type the following commands to install pypiwin32:
 `pip install pypiwin32`

 Now you have pygame installed and are ready to go!
 To start the front end of this project, go to the folder that you have downloaded it to, and run `main.py`.

+THIS DIRECTORY CANNOT HAVE ANY SPACES IN IT!!!!
 ***

 # Future thoughts...